calpoly-csai/Pong-Base/README.md

-# Pong RL
+# Pong Base

-Unity Pong game RL using Unity ML-Agents
+The base code of a Unity Pong game to be used for Reinforcement Learning with Unity ML-Agents